Yuss76A/the-discussion-blog/README.md

 ### Notifications

 In the Notifications Page, users will see notifications for replies to comments they have posted on various forum posts.
-When users log in or when someone replies to their comment, a red dot will appear below the notification button, indicating that they have new notifications.
+When users log in or when someone replies to their comment, a bell icon will appear next to the notification button, indicating that they have new notifications.

 If there are no notifications, users will simply see a message stating that there are no notifications available, ensuring clear communication without unnecessary clutter.